What is an SDK?

 The eBook SDK should have proper documentation of the API and the SDK, including a user guide.
 This is important because the documentation is what the developers will use as a point of integration.

-How to install an eBook SDK
+How to install an eBook SDK in 3 easy steps?

 In this part of the blog, we look at the eBook SDK installation process for Android apps.

 Keep in mind that all installation steps will take place on the PC and not on the phone or tablet.